Thursday, December 31, 2020

 Amazon.com: Watch BBC - Return of the Black Death | Prime Video And that is that the identical Bubonic Plague that killed 60 percent of the population of London within nine months and an estimated five million people in England in the early 1300's is still around now - in rats.
 If a rat manages to pass it on to a human, which is extremely rare, antibiotics work.
 The Black Death was probably a mutation.

-I highly recommend you watch this film, which includes the archeology of digging up burials to examine the skeletons for possible clues.
+I highly recommend you watch this film, which includes the archaeology of digging up burials to examine the skeletons for possible clues.
 It's understood that while this plague started in rats, it transferred to humans and then it was human to human contamination.
 What we're trying to avoid with Coronavirus-19.

 What the statistic were dependent on was not just the evidence of mass burials but also the fact that documents exists - WILLS and the equivalent of DEATH CERTIFICATIONS - for so very many people, people who were common, such as cobblers and candlestick makers.
 People got sick and had maybe 3-4 days to live so they hand wrote their wills while they still could.